The White Moll

-The White Moll is a lost 1920 American silent feature length crime drama film directed by Harry Millarde and starring Pearl White.
+The White Moll is a lost 1920 American silent feature length crime drama film directed by Harry F. Millarde and starring Pearl White.
 It was produced and distributed by the Fox Film Corporation.

 It was based on a novel by the same name, by Frank L. Packard.

 It marked Pearl White's return to feature films and her first film for Fox Film Corporation.